opheliamoreau/HouseMusicProject1/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by house music artists such as Avicii and David Guetta.
 - This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...

 ## Contact